 No matter which donor you choose, the sperm donor never has legal responsibility for or paternal rights to children conceived using their semen.

-An open donor has granted permission for his identity to be revealed to the child when the child comes of age.
+An ID release donor is what we previously called an open donor.
+An ID release donor has granted permission for his identity to be revealed to the child when the child comes of age.
 The child - and only the child - can obtain this information by contacting us.
-We also offer the child the option of doing a DNA test to ensure full certainty of his or her genetic heritage.

 If the child would like to get in contact with his or her donor, we’ll let the donor know and ask him if he is interested.
 The donor is not obligated to any form of contact with the child, so it is up to him.

-A non-contact donor doesn't want us to reveal his identity to the child.
-For that reason, the child can't establish contact with a non-contact donor at any point.
+A No ID release donor is what we previously called a non-contact donor.
+A No ID release donor doesn't want us to reveal his identity to the child.
+For that reason, the child can't establish contact with a No ID release donor at any point.

-Non-contact donors are also called anonymous donors.
+No ID release donors are also called anonymous donors.
 However, their identities are known to us, and their online profiles contain a wide range of personal information.
-For that reason, it's more accurate to refer to these donors as non-contact donors.
+For that reason, it's more accurate to refer to these donors as No ID release donors.

 These are your obligations